-The thumbnail image that was automatically generated for your map is fine, but your colleague thinks you should include a custom image that better highlights your map.
-In fact, he has created one for you to use; he added the image file as an item in ArcGIS Online so that you can access it.
+The thumbnail image that was automatically generated for your map is fine, but your colleague thinks you should include a custom image that highlights your map.
+In fact, he created one for you to use, and he added the image file as an item in ArcGIS Online so that you can access it.

-For the purpose of this exercise, the thumbnail image has been shared with the ArcGIS Online Quick Exercises group.
+For the purpose of this lesson, the thumbnail image has been shared with the ArcGIS Online Quick Exercises group.

-- In the top banner, click Groups, click the Red Deer Recreation Facilities group, click the Content tab, and click the name of your map to open its item page.
-Above the default thumbnail, click Edit Thumbnail.
-Click Choose File, browse to the thumbnail image you downloaded, and select it.
+- Above the default thumbnail, click Edit Thumbnail.
+Click Browse, browse to the thumbnail image you downloaded, and select it.
 Click OK to upload the new thumbnail.

 Share the map publicly

-The item details are now in great shape, and you've just received an email notification indicating that the GIS manager has provided feedback on your map using the Comments section of the item page.
-According to her comment, the GIS manager thinks your map is an excellent resource for Red Deer residents and visitors to the area, and she says to go ahead and share it with the public.
+The item details are now complete, and you've just received an email notification indicating that the GIS manager has provided feedback on your map using the Comments section of the item page.
+According to her comment, the GIS manager thinks your map is an excellent resource for Red Deer residents and visitors to the area, and she says to go ahead and share it with everyone (public).

-- From your Red Deer Recreation Facilities map item page, click Share and select Everyone (public).
-Click OK.
+- On your Red Deer Recreation Facilities map item page, click Share.

-If you were sharing a real-world map outside of this exercise, you would delete the GIS manager's comment from the item page Overview tab before making the map public.
+If you were sharing a real-world map outside of this lesson, you would delete the GIS manager's comment from the item page Overview tab before sharing the map with everyone.

-In the time leading up to the 2019 Winter Games, you can collect new data to add to your map—for example, add a layer showing Red Deer accommodations and another layer showing restaurants.
+In the time leading up to the sporting event, you can collect new data to add to your map—for example, add a layer showing Red Deer accommodations and another layer showing restaurants.